e0m00p2/majara/content/Updated Journals/[WA] Uncategorized Articles/Wacky Warrens.md

 ---

 # Article
-An odd shop that exists somewhere between the feywild and the mortal realm, moving as it pleases between locations.
+An odd shop that exists somewhere between the [[Feywild]] and the mortal realm, moving as it pleases between locations.